 The new standard is designed to connect lots of devices efficiently, which is great for companies embracing mobile devices.
-The 802.11 standards establish how fast the data transmission speed is between the router and devices wirelessly connected to it.
+The 802.11 standards establish how fast the data transmission is between the router and devices wirelessly connected to it.
 They also help ensure that devices stay connected to the router.
-And when multiple devices are connected to the router, they coordinate the distribution of data between the router and devices.
+When multiple devices are connected to the router, they coordinate the distribution of data between the router and devices.

-Wi-Fi has a new naming system
+Wi-Fi's new naming system

 - Wi-Fi 6 is 802.11ax.
-It's set to be released in 2019.

 - Wi-Fi 5 is 802.11ac.